DAGWorks-Inc/burr/docs/concepts/serde.rst

 .. _state-field-serialization:

+Field level serialization/deserialization is for when you want to further customize your state serialization strategy.
+E.g. you have two fields of the same type but want to serialize things differently.
-Field level serialization/deserialization is handled by a registration function in the state module.
+Registration of this approach is handled by a registration function in the `core.state` module.
-Fields will be first checked to see if there is a custom serializer/deserializer registered for that field, before delegating to the default serialization/deserialization mechanism.
+When serializing/deserializing state, field names will be first checked to see if there is a custom serializer/deserializer registered for that field, before delegating to the default type based serialization/deserialization mechanism.

 .. code-block:: python